jeffhain/jolikit/README-BWD.md

   primitive).
   Also, thickness can always be added later (or aside) to the API without backward compatibility issue, with a graphics.setThickness(double) method.
+  Thick outlines can also be drawn using fillPolygon().

 - "Why no draw/fillRoundRect(...) methods?"
   These are easy to implement on top of ovals and lines/rectangles methods, but